-Little Calumet River Trail Loop is a 3.9 mile moderately trafficked loop trail located near Chesterton, IN that features beautiful wild flowers and is rated as moderate.
+Little Calumet River Trail Loop is a 3.9 mile moderately trafficked loop trail located near Chesterton, Indiana that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Was there Friday, little soupy in some spots.
 Great trail